nicolopinci/polimi_failure_prediction/Blood Refrigerators/README.md

 | Machine defrost | Binary value to indicate if the refrigerator is in the status 'defrost' |
 | Machine pause | Binary value to indicate if the refrigerator is in the status 'pause'|

-The folders PW_* contains different splitting of the dataset based on the desidered prediction window (PW).
-Each folder contains the train, test and validation split by which the following algorithms are trained and tested:
+The following table summarizes the names of the available algorithms scripts, to reproduce the results presented in the paper:

 | Algorithm | Hyperparameters | Batch run script | Single run script |
 |---|---|---|---|